 You can read more about this option at ultrasonic denture cleaners.

-Finally, you could use a dilute solution of household bleach.
+Finally, THE ARMAGEDDON OPTION!
+You could use a dilute solution of household bleach.
 This is the first thing that most folks think about when searching for how to whiten dentures.
 BUT it's a bit risky, and I wouldn't normally advise it.

 But if you're short of time, and you want to try to whiten the teeth up for a special occasion, here's a run-down of how to whiten dentures for a last-ditch attempt.